 Unfortunately, Windows Phone users for now will be left with basic functionality in their cars.

-One thing is for sure: If you’re buying a new car, on the test drive or in the show room, make sure to connect your phone and see how it interacts or if it works at all.
+One thing is for sure: right after checking some of the top car DVD players whether you’re buying a new car, on the test drive or in the show room, make sure to connect your phone and see how it interacts or if it works at all.
 Because depending on your phone, the experience may be different to the dealership staff.